Piano: Mechanics

 When the key is struck, a chain reaction occurs to produce the sound.
 First, the key raises the "wippen" mechanism, which forces the jack against the hammer roller (or knuckle).
 The hammer roller then lifts the lever carrying the hammer.
-The key also raises the damper; and immediately after the hammer strikes the wire it falls back, allowing the wire to resonate and thus produce sound.
-When the key is released the damper falls back onto the strings, stopping the wire from vibrating, and thus stopping the sound.
+The key also raises the damper.
+Immediately after the hammer strikes the wire it falls back, allowing the wire to resonate and thus produce sound.
+When the key is released, the damper falls back onto the strings, stopping the wire from vibrating, and thus stopping the sound.

 The vibrating piano strings themselves are not very loud, but their vibrations are transmitted to a large soundboard that moves air and thus converts the energy to sound.
 The irregular shape and off-center placement of the bridge ensure that the soundboard vibrates strongly at all frequencies.
-The raised damper allows the note to sound until the key (or sustain pedal) is released.
+The raised damper allows the note to sound until the key, or sustain pedal, is released.

 There are three factors that influence the pitch of a vibrating wire.